-The faculty member should be given the opportunity to explain his or her actions before any disciplinary action is taken.
+The faculty member should be given the opportunity to explain their actions before any disciplinary action is taken.
 If the faculty member reasonably believes that disciplinary action could result from an investigatory interview, they have the right to have their union representative present during the interview if requested; however, the union is not permitted to answer questions for the faculty member.
 If the faculty member requests a union representative, please contact Faculty Relations or the Office of Faculty Development and Advancement for further information.

-The objective of any investigation is to determine all of the relevant facts surrounding the incident (i.e., the who, what, when, where, why, and how) and secure any relevant evidence.
+The objective of any investigation is to determine all of the relevant facts surrounding the incident (i.e., the "who, what, when, where, why, and how") and secure any relevant information or evidence.
 Investigations are conducted by different offices, depending on the nature and severity of the allegation.
-Information regarding faculty competence is gathered by department chairs, school directors, and other faculty supervisors during the evaluation process and through other means; Human Resources' Office of Faculty Relations investigates a range of complaints that do not involve discrimination; and complaints of discrimination, including alleged sexual harassment, are investigated by Human Resources' Office of Equity, Diversity, and Inclusion.
+Information regarding faculty competence is gathered by department chairs, school directors, and other faculty supervisors during the evaluation process and through other means.
+Department chairs and other academic leaders in colleges also handle student complaints that do not involve allegations of discrimination or sexual harassment or legal violations.
+Human Resources' Equal Opportunity Compliance & Engagement Office (EOCE) investigates a range of complaints, including complaints of discrimination and alleged sexual harassment.
 The FSU Police investigate criminal allegations, and the Office of Inspector General Services investigates allegations related to fraud, abuse, and other actions that may violate FSU Policy 4-OP-C-13 - Policy against Fraudulent, Unethical, and other Dishonest Acts - or other applicable policies.